BY-LAWS

 Uniforms

-Members participating in any authorized event shall be properly attired and equipped in designated regalia and his horse and equipment must pass inspection by the Captain or a designated alternate.
+Members participating in any authorized event shall be properly attired and equipped in designated regalia and his horse and equipment must pass inspection by the Lieutenant or a designated alternate.

 Section 5